Marollic/test_evertec/README.md

 # build test evertec
-# Use yarn dev to run the project
+# Use yarn install and after yarn dev to run the project